×

 https://www.fluentu.com/blog/spanish/spanish-expressions-with-tener/

-7. Spanish has less prepositions than English
+7. Spanish has fewer prepositions than English

 In, over, under, about, on, across, behind… In English, we use dozens of prepositions to determine an object’s location.
-But in Spanish, there are significantly less.
+But in Spanish, there are significantly fewer.
 For example, in many cases, we would use “in,” “on,” and “at” in English.
 But we just use the word en in Spanish.

 Here are a few examples to help you out: